ryouze/ryouze.github.io/content/posts/vroom.md

 ## Learning by Building

-Looking at the git history, the project started with a basic 2D world in SFML, then gradually gained features like car movement, track generation, AI, menus, sounds, and persistent configuration.
+Looking at the Git history, the project started with a basic 2D world in SFML, then gradually gained features such as car movement, track generation, AI, menus, sounds, and persistent configuration.

 ### Project Structure

 I decided to keep core engine functionality (window management, UI, audio, etc.) separate from game-specific logic (car physics, AI).
-Files in `src/core/` cannot include each other by design.
+Files in `src/core/` are intentionally designed not to include each other.

 ```cpp
 // Core modules are independent building blocks